About ASPS

 Training sites provide training and experience for the gamut of plastic surgery procedures including hand surgery, microsurgical procedures, treatment of burn injuries, cranial and maxillofacial techniques, melanoma and other reconstructive and cosmetic procedures.
 Advanced trainees also have the opportunity to apply for placement at special craniomaxillofacial training posts in various parts of Australia.

-Accredited hospitals – download to be advised.
+Accredited hospitals – download here.

 The accreditation process incorporates all of the Standards, Process and Criteria for the Accreditation of Hospitals and Posts for Surgical Education and Training published by RACS.
 Additional criteria relevant to Plastic and Reconstructive Surgery have been added to the ASPS accreditation application form.